Use Grafana to visualize geospatial data stored in TimescaleDB

 Once your installation of TimescaleDB and Grafana are complete, ingest the data found in the NYC Taxi Cab tutorial and configure Grafana to connect to that database.
 Be sure to follow the full tutorial if you're interested in background on how to use TimescaleDB.

 Be sure to pay close attention to the geospatial query portion of the tutorial and complete those steps.

 Build a geospatial query

 The NYC Taxi Cab data also contains the location of each ride pickup.
 In the NYC Taxi Cab tutorial, we examined rides that originated near Times Square.
 Let's build on that query and visualize rides whose distance traveled was greater than five miles in Manhattan.

 We can do this in Grafana using the 'Worldmap Panel'.
-We will start by creating a new panel, selecting 'New Visualization', and selecting the 'Worldmap Panel'.
+Start by creating a new panel, selecting 'New Visualization', and selecting the 'Worldmap Panel'.

-Once again, we will edit our query directly.
+Once again, you can edit the query directly.
 In the Query screen, be sure to select your NYC Taxicab Data as the data source.
 In the 'Format as' dropdown, select 'Table'.
 Click on 'Edit SQL' and enter the following query in the text window: